truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.04.2.4 Known Issues

+* Users have reported an issue with SMB memory management under heavy SMB loads.
+  A fix for this issue is in the 24.04.2.5 release version.

 Please see the 24.04.2 changelog below and use the Jira filter links to see the full changelog and known issues related to the 24.04.2 > 24.04.2.4 releases.

 ## 24.04.2.3 Changelog